 Sometimes, those articles also came with a word count limit whether for budget or just space reasons, and my briefs would only contain a few words for guidance.

 It’s okay to have articles and briefs that aren’t meant to be long.
-This isn’t a wrong method, but you should consider that Google does put weight into well-informed, comprehensive content.
+This isn’t a wrong strategy, but you should consider that Google does put weight into well-informed, comprehensive content.

 If you haven’t established your authority over a topic, and your competition is writing lengthy, quality pieces of content around you, you’ll need to step it up.
-As someone with experience in writing 500-word columns, I can tell you there isn’t a lot you can do in 500 words when you’re trying to explain a subject like engineering.
+As a content creator with experience in writing 500-word columns, I can tell you there isn’t a lot you can do in 500 words when you’re trying to explain a subject like engineering.

 Here’s an extra tip: